 Prior to attending law school, Kelly worked in the non-profit community development finance industry for 5 years.
 Rising from intern to Assistant Vice President of Marketing and Public Relations with Cinnaire Corporation.
 Kelly also spent time interning directing for the Michigan Coalition to End Sexual and Domestic Violence.

 Tashmica Torok is a nationally recognized survivor activist working to end child sexual abuse.
 She is a powerhouse fundraiser and movement maker who has raised thousands of dollars and countless volunteer hours in support of her work.

 Tashmica is the co-chair of the Capital Area Sexual Assault Response Team.
-Through her leadership, the foundation is spearheading trauma-sensitive yoga in the Lansing area and is providing services to the Lansing School District, Child & Family Service’s Angel House, Community Mental Health and to youth and families in the community.
-The growth of this innovative organization has inspired a move into a larger space where all programs – mental health therapy, trauma sensitive yoga, and pediatric medical advocay– will be hosted under the same roof.
+Through her leadership, the foundation is spearheading trauma-sensitive yoga in the Lansing area and is providing services to the Lansing School District, Child & Family Service’s Angel House, Community Mental Health, and to youth and families in the community.
+The growth of this innovative organization has inspired a move into a larger space where all programs – mental health therapy, trauma-sensitive yoga, and pediatric medical advocacy– will be hosted under the same roof.